EnterpriseDB/repmgr/README.md

 `repmgr` is a suite of open-source tools to manage replication and failover within a cluster of PostgreSQL servers.
-It enhances PostgreSQL's built-in replication capabilities with utilities to set up standby servers, monitor replication, and perform administrative tasks such as failover or manual switchover operations.
+It enhances PostgreSQL's built-in replication capabilities with utilities to set up standby servers, monitor replication, and perform administrative tasks such as failover or switchover operations.

 Overview